cwi-swat/ifip-wg216/meetings/Santiago2026.md

 The price per night is 202 USD (can be shared, see below).
 Do not book your room directly on the hotel website, otherwise you won't get this reduced rate.
 Once the hotel has received your [registration payment](#registration) receipt, they will contact you in order to proceed with the booking of your room.

+> *Don't worry if the hotel isn't very fast at getting back to you regarding the room booking.
+As long as you've done the previous steps (filling the form, paying the registration fee, and [sending your receipt](mailto:wgld26@dcc.uchile.cl), you're good).*

 They will ask for your credit card as a means of securing your booking.
 The actual guarantee on the card will activate on March 2nd.
 The payment itself will be done upon checkout, as usual.

 Note that at checking time, you will need to present your *travel entry receipt*, a small paper slip provided by the Chilean authorities at the airport.
 This receipt is important for exiting the country, so *keep it safe!*.